H-IAAC/simulated_driving_behavior/README.md

 This repository is structured in a way that enables the generation of both CARLA and SUMO synthetic data.

-All the noteooks can be found at the `notebooks` folder.
+All notebooks can be found at the `notebooks` folder.
 In order to run the entire experiment, one must start with the CARLA data generation step, where routines for the map are generated.

 If you want to use another map, you must add the SUMO map files (basically the .sumocfg and .net files) under the `src/sumo_map` folder, where the `Town01` and `Town05` folders can be found, and provide the interest points in CARLA (they can be set using the `src/sim/carla_interest_point_setter.ipynb` notebook).
 Every notebook has a variable `FOLDER_NAME` or `town` in the first cell that is used to indicate what is the map being used. `Town01` and `Town05` files converted from CARLA can be found at the CARLA repository, under the co-simulation examples, and although both are provided in this repository, only `Town01` was used in the experiment.